daviddarnes/daviddarnes.github.io/_drafts/2015-07-11-new-site-structure.md

 # New Site Structure Plans

 I'm currently in the process of shifting things over from old to new with regards to my personal site.
 As many others, I also suffer from "leaving personal work until last".
 [In my last article related to this](https://github.com/daviddarnes/daviddarnes.github.io/blob/master/_posts/2015-03-24-hello-github.md) I said I'd be switching my WordPress content over from it to this site.
-Currently I've only transferred the articles and they are sitting in drafts right now.
+Currently I've only transferred the articles and they are sitting in drafts.
 This is mainly because I've yet to style some elements on this site, such as images in articles.
-Plus I'm avoiding the dreaded domain transfer process, which shouldn't be so hard now [I've documented it](http://daviddarnes.github.io/articles/github-pages-custom-domains/).
+Plus I'm avoiding the dreaded domain transfer process, which shouldn't be hard now [I've documented it](http://daviddarnes.github.io/articles/github-pages-custom-domains/).

 ## The structure